 Craving a more cerebral experience, some viewers might not take kindly to the narrator, dissing her as useless.
 On a superficial level, she is and I'd gladly hear this short without her.
 Still, by the end of this dazzling animation, I've found myself enjoying her completely obvious observations.
 She's become a soothing voice of fate, guiding us through a perfect day in Pokemon paradise.
 And while I'm skeptical of such extreme wish fulfillment and find its theological properties disturbing, I can't really fault it in this case because it's Pokemon and only once.

 Pokemon has started as wish fulfillment for young boys wanting to tame and master various beasts.
 And while Americans always thought of it as cool and rad, the reality was slightly different.
 Gamefreak didn't think Pokemon would break through in the west because they designed the monsters to also be cute.
 As years and installments - games, anime, manga - went by, fans grew up and the idea of becoming the ultimate master got run into the ground as sequels recycled the same premise.
 Becoming the best bled into competitive play and got lost in a whirlwind of autism among the small minority of players.
-What rest of us were left was nostalgia and our favorite Pokemon designs, bunch of which were cute.
+What the rest of us were left with was nostalgia and our favorite Pokemon designs, bunch of which were cute.